sur-tan/test/CodeBook.md

 This data came from the experiments carried out by 30 volunteers (subjects), performing 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 For more details on how the data are collected, refer to the readme file in dataset.

 The following raw data are being used to perform the analysis:
-* \UCI HAR Dataset\test\X_test.txt : This is the measurements of the test dataset.
+* \UCI HAR Dataset\test\X_test.txt : the measurements of the test dataset.
-* \UCI HAR Dataset\test\Y_test.txt : This is the activities of the test dataset.
+* \UCI HAR Dataset\test\Y_test.txt : the activities of the test dataset.
-* \UCI HAR Dataset\test\subject_test.txt : This is the subject that performs the activities of the test dataset.
+* \UCI HAR Dataset\test\subject_test.txt : the subject that performs the activities of the test dataset.
-* \UCI HAR Dataset\train\**X_train.txt : This is the measurement of the training datasets.
+* \UCI HAR Dataset\train\**X_train.txt : the measurement of the training datasets.
-* \UCI HAR Dataset\train\**Y_train.txt : This is the activities of the training dataset.
+* \UCI HAR Dataset\train\**Y_train.txt : the activities of the training dataset.
-* \UCI HAR Dataset\train\**X_test.txt : This is the subject that performs the activities of the training dataset.
+* \UCI HAR Dataset\train\**X_test.txt : the subject that performs the activities of the training dataset.
-* \UCI HAR Dataset\activity_labels.txt : This is the description of each activity code.
+* \UCI HAR Dataset\activity_labels.txt : the description of each activity code.
-* \UCI HAR Dataset\features.txt : This is the description of each data in the X_test.txt and X_train.txt.
+* \UCI HAR Dataset\features.txt : the description of each data in the X_test.txt and X_train.txt.

 ### TIDY DATA
-The tidy data is produced through the run_analysis.R script.
+The tidy data is produced through the 'run_analysis.R' script and stored in the 'output.txt' file.
 Refer to the CodeBook section below on the explanation of the variables of the tidy data.

 ### TRANSFORMATION

-The tidy data are transformed through the following process:
+The tidy data are transformed from the raw data through the following process:

-1. Read the datasets as specified in the Raw Data section.
+1. Read the datasets as specified in the Raw Data section above.
 Take note that the datasets are downloaded and unzipped in the subfolder 'UCI HAR Dataset' where the analysis script is stored.
 The directory stucture of the datasets are kept as the original after unzipped.

-2. Merge the measurement of the training and the test datasets, the activities of both datasets and the subjects of both datasets.
+2. Merge the measurements of the training and the test datasets, the activities of both datasets and the subjects of both datasets.

 3. Assign the variable names for the each measurement extracted from the 'features.txt' file.